Building a Crowdfunding Smart Contract

-The MultiversX Network supports smart contracts written in any programming language, but they must be compiled to WebAssembly.
+The MultiversX Network supports smart contracts written in any programming language compiled into WebAssembly.

-Let's say you need to raise EGLD for a cause that you believe in.
+Let's say you need to raise EGLD for a cause you believe in.
 They will obviously be well spent, but you need to get the EGLD first.
-For this reason, you decided to run a crowdfunding campaign on the MultiversX Network, which naturally means that you'll use a smart contract for the campaign.
-This tutorial will teach you how to do just that: write a crowdfunding smart contract, how to deploy it and how to use it.
+For this reason, you decided to run a crowdfunding campaign on the MultiversX Network, which naturally means that you will use a smart contract for the campaign.
+This tutorial will teach you how to do just that: write a crowdfunding smart contract, deploy it, and use it.

-The idea is simple: the smart contract will accept transfers until a deadline is reached, and it will keep track of all the people who sent EGLD.
+The idea is simple: the smart contract will accept transfers until a deadline is reached, tracking all contributors.

 Design